 The male nude in art is not as often talked about as its female counterpart.
 However, apart from being easy on the eye, the male body in art is full of history and has undergone a host of fascinating transformations over the past 2000 years.
-We’ve put together 9 key moments for a whistlestop tour of art historical man candy.
+We’ve put together 9 key moments for a tour of historical art.
 Read on, and we’ll reveal all.

 Our first stop on this quick tour is Ancient Greece.
 Spanning several centuries, the art of the Ancient Greeks is hard to summarise, but it certainly shows an increasing tendency towards lifelikeness.
 You only have to look at the difference between 7th Century BC kouroi (or “youths”), with their long hair and static bodies and statues from the classical period (5thC BC), with their athletic physique and relaxed pose (characterised by a little hip swing), called contrapposto.